sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-04-16-user-threads-jmeter-supports.md

 #### Example :
 Let's assume we have Amazon C4.xLarge instance (Ubuntu server+Java8x64+4vCpu+7.5Gb+750MBps), and our test case has 5 http request total consumes 4.5MB data for a single user/thread.

 So, if we set Jmeter up to 6GB(Xmx6144m).
-Then we should be able to run scenario where the concurrent user count = (6144-1024)/4.5 = 1137.7 , consider as 1100 concurrent user.
+Then we should be able to run scenario where the concurrent user count = (6144-1024)/4.5 = 1137.7 , consider as **1100 concurrent users**.

 Note : This is very typical calculation assuming best possible scenarios like
 - No Listeners are included in Jmeter script